layoutBox/FlexLayout/README.md

 ### grow
 - Applies to: `flex items`
-- Value type: CGFloat
 - Default value: 0
 - CSS name: `flex-grow`

+**Method:**

+* **`grow(_: CGFloat)`**
 The `grow` property defines the ability for a flex item to grow if necessary.
 It accepts a unitless value that serves as a proportion.
 It dictates what amount of the available space inside the flex container the item should take up.

   A grow value of 0 (default value) keeps the view's size in the main-axis direction.
 If you want the view to use the available space set a grow value > 0.

 For example, if all items have `grow` set to 1, every child will set to an equal size inside the container.
 If you were to give one of the children a value of 2, that child would take up twice as much space as the others.

-NEW: This property specifies the flex grow factor, which determines how much the flex item will grow relative to the rest of the flex items.

 <br>

 ### shrink
 - Applies to: `flex items`
-- Value type: CGFloat
 - Default value: 1
 - CSS name: `flex-shrink`

+**Method:**

+* **`shrink(_: CGFloat)`**
 It specifies the "flex shrink factor", which determines how much the flex item will shrink relative to the rest of the flex items in the flex container when there isn't enough space on the main-axis.

   When omitted, it is set to 1 and the flex shrink factor is multiplied by the flex `basis` when distributing negative space.

   A shrink value of 0 keeps the view's size in the main-axis direction.
 Note that this may cause the view to overflow its flex container.

-NEW: The flex-shrink specifies the flex shrink factor, which determines how much the flex item will shrink relative to the rest of the flex items

 <br>

 ### basis
 - Applies to: `flex items `
-- Value type: CGFloat
 - Default value: 0
 - CSS name: `flex-basis`

+**Method:**

+* **`basis(_ : CGFloat?)`**
 This property takes the same values as the width and height properties, and specifies the initial size of the flex item, before free space is distributed according to the grow and shrink factors.

-NEW: This property takes the same values as the width and height properties, and specifies the initial main size of the flex item

-YOGA DOC: The FlexBasis property is an axis-independent way of providing the default size of an item on the main axis.
-Setting the FlexBasis of a child is similar to setting the Width of that child if its parent is a container with FlexDirection = row or setting the Height of a child if its parent is a container with FlexDirection = column.
-The FlexBasis of an item is the default size of that item, the size of the item before any FlexGrow and FlexShrink calculations are performed.
+  Specifying `nil` as value set the basis as `auto`, which means the length is equal to the length of the item.
+If the item has no length specified, the length will be according to its content

 <br>

 ### isIncludedInLayout()
 - Applies to: `flex items`

-- Parameter: Bool
+**Method:**

+* **`isIncludedInLayout(_ value: Bool)`**
-It is possible to control dynamically if a flexbox's UIView is included or not in the flexbox layouting.
+This property control dynamically if a flexbox's UIView is included or not in the flexbox layouting.
 When a flexbox's UIView is excluded, FlexLayout won't layout the view and its children views.

-**Property & Method:**

-* `isIncludedInLayout(: Bool)`

 FlexLayout automatically includes the UIView when:
 * The first time `UIView.flex` property is accessed